MASSHUU12/ipz/docs/api/USER_ENDPOINTS.md

 - **Phone Number**:
     - Must be unique in the system
     - Maximum length: 20 characters
-    - Note: Additional phone number validation will be implemented when PR #33 is merged
+    - Must be a valid international phone number format

 - **Password**:
     - Minimum length: 8 characters